klabranche/pytoh/README.md

 ## What Is GitHub Codespaces

-Your instant ready to go development box available anywhere, anytime, on any device with Visual Studio Code in the browser or on your machine with just a few extensions and nothing else.
+Your instant, ready to go, development box available anywhere, anytime, on any device with Visual Studio Code in the browser or on your machine with just a few extensions and nothing else.

 The [presentation](presentation/GithubCodespaces.pdf) in the presentation folder gives a brief overview.